Freezing During Sexual Assault and Harassment

 Immobility helps prey avoid the attention of predators.
 Just as importantly, stopping whatever behaviors were happening just before attack was detected also makes room—literally, in terms of brain network functioning—for new and unplanned behavior options that could prevent injury or death.

-Over millions of years, evolution sculpted a specific defense circuitry pathway which carries out that stop-movement or “behavioral inhibition” component of freezing.
+Over millions of years, evolution sculpted a specific defense circuitry pathway that carries out that stop-movement or “behavioral inhibition” component of freezing.

 Simultaneously, the defense circuitry also instantly stops any thought processes.
 Research suggests this happens via rapid chemical and electrical changes in regions underlying verbal and visual thinking.